jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

     (ξ)        If M —→ N, then F ⟦ M ⟧ —→ F ⟦ N ⟧
     (ξ-blame)  F ⟦ blame ⟧ —→ blame
     (β)        (ƛ N) · W —→ N [ W ]
-    (collapse) V ⟨ G , g !⟩ ⟨ G , g ?⟩ —→ V
+    (collapse) V ⟨ G !⟩ ⟨ G ?⟩ —→ V
-    (collide)  If G ≢ H, then V ⟨ G , g !⟩ ⟨ H , h ?⟩ —→ blame.
+    (collide)  If G ≢ H, then V ⟨ G !⟩ ⟨ H ?⟩ —→ blame.

 ## A First Attempt at a Logical Relation for Type Safety

 The following is a first attempt to define a logical relation for type safety for the cast calculus.
-The predicate 𝓔 expresses the semantic notion of a term being well typed at a given type A. Here we say that a term M is well typed at type A if it satisfies "progress" and "preservation".
+The predicate 𝓔 expresses the semantic notion of a term being well typed at a given type A. Here we define that a term M is well typed at type A if it satisfies "progress" and "preservation".
 The progress part says that M is either (1) a (semantic) value, (2) reducible, or (3) an error.
 The preservation part